 For best cost-effectiveness, detailed EA studies should be completed before the final designs to ascertain the optimum solutions based on cost and hydraulic effectiveness.
-The total Class D capital cost estimate for water project is approximately \$4M including contingency, and the total Class D capital cost estimate for wastewater project is approximately \$7.5M including contingency; however, they are subject to change before detailed EA studies are carried out.
+The total Class D capital cost estimate for water project is approximately \$15.5M including a 30% contingency and 15% for planning EA and engineering and considering the recommended alternative.
+The total Class D capital cost estimate for wastewater project is approximately \$21.5M including a 30% contingency and 15% for planning EA and engineering and considering the recommended alternative; however, they are subject to change before detailed EA studies are carried out.